 Before you say, "Are you serious?" that's exactly the kind of thing you want to avoid while you're in Oman.

-Discussing rumours about the Sultan's private life is illegal, and shouldn't be a topic of conversation in Oman.
+Discussing rumors about the Sultan's private life is illegal, and shouldn't be a topic of conversation in Oman.
 You won't just offend the locals, but could also get in trouble with the Royal Omani Police.

 Holding hands or kissing in public isn't appreciated, and locals will get a little offended if they see travelers doing this.

 It's likely travelers will receive lingering stares from locals, but in Oman staring isn't impolite, it's just a sign of curiosity.

 Similar to elsewhere in the world, whipping out a camera or binoculars near military sites, airports, or government buildings will probably be taken the wrong way – especially by the security guard carrying a machine gun nearby.
 Photography of certain military or government sites is not allowed.

 Women should always be dressed conservatively, keeping their shoulders, chest and legs covered while traveling around Oman.
 Wear loose fitting clothing, as wearing tight pants and tops in extremely hot temperatures isn't ideal.